MUCodeAcademy/MidlandCode-C13/Module 5 - Backend and Database Design/Week 3/Day 1 - Monday/Lesson/03-GoogleFireAuth.md

 # Google Fire Auth

 One of the more difficult things about securing an application is making sure you have correct authentication.
 As we saw with passport, there are a lot of moving factors that can impact the process.
 In addition, your security is only as good as your code.
-What happens though if you want to be able to have someone log in through google, but don't really need any more information than that?
-Google fire auth can help immensely with that.
+What happens though if you want to be able to have someone log in through Google, but don't really need any more information than that?
+Google fire Auth can help immensely with that.

 ## Pros